turingschool/career-development-curriculum/module_two/2003_career_journal.md

 Prototype your mind maps: what do these mind maps tell you about what's important to you as a software developer?
 What questions do they bring up about what you still want to learn about this career?

 Prototype your outreach: (Be prepared to share this in your small group discussion)
 * Who comes to mind as a person you can reach out to?
 Why that person?
 What questions would you ask them?
+Come up with 2-3 people here to serve as prototypes
+* How would this outreach help you further your job search strategy?

-Outreach & Networking Plan: Based on your reflections above, create a plan to answer these questions:
+Outreach & Networking Plan: Based on your reflections above, create a concrete plan for your outreach:
 * Who is the right person for you to reach out to?
 * How will you find them?
 How do you know they’re the right person?
 * How will you reach out?